The standard American diet (sad) doesn’t even supply a tenth of the micronutrients that humans require to prevent disease & obtain excellent health.

 Micronutrients are just as important as macronutrients and deliver many benefits to the body.
 Micronutrients are chemical elements/substances required in small amounts for normal functioning.

-There are many gaps in the modern American diet which leave individuals susceptible to deficiencies – even in people who eat a varied diet primarily consisting of unprocessed, whole foods.
+There are many gaps in the modern American diet that leave individuals susceptible to deficiencies – even in people who eat a varied diet primarily consisting of unprocessed, whole foods.

 Thus, the best way to determine a micronutrient deficiency is to take a micronutrient test.
 Performed under the direction of a clinician, this blood analysis tests for 35 vitamins, antioxidants, minerals, and amino acids inside the body, which are important to its optimal functioning.